You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-Creating a Single in the Schema Builder
+Creating a single in the Visual Schema Builder

-2. Click Create Single
+2. Click Create Single.

-3. Enter a slug (e.g., site-settings) and a display label
+3. Enter a slug (e.g. site-settings) and a display label.

-4. Add fields using the drag-and-drop field editor
+4. Add fields using the drag-and-drop field editor.

-5. Configure access control and hooks through the UI
+5. Configure access control and hooks through the UI.

 CollectionsSingles